Monday 1 January 2024

 Appeals and final provisions

-The current rules on appeals against decisions under the Directive, which include the legal aid aspects of judicial review, are amended to include an appeal against a decision to refuse legal aid because there is ‘no tangible prospect of success’.
+The 2013 rules on appeals against decisions under the Directive, which include the legal aid aspects of judicial review, are amended to include an appeal against a decision to refuse legal aid because there is ‘no tangible prospect of success’.*

 The final provisions are amended to require Member States to take account of the EU Asylum Agency’s guidelines for their monitoring and control systems, and to place those systems into the monitoring mechanism set out in the Regulation establishing the Agency.
 There is also a new provision requiring Member States to set out contingency planning measures.

-The provisions on staff and resources will also refer now to the use of training materials developed by the Agency, as well as the tools on identifying special cases.
-Finally, the provisions on resources will now refer specifically to ‘translators and interpreters’, ‘taking into account seasonal fluctuations’ in asylum numbers, and allocating resources for ‘local, regional, civil society or international organisations’ which play a role in applying the law in practice.
+The provisions on staff and resources also refer now to the use of training materials developed by the Agency, as well as the tools on identifying special cases.
+Finally, the provisions on resources now refer specifically to ‘translators and interpreters’, ‘taking into account seasonal fluctuations’ in asylum numbers, and allocating resources for ‘local, regional, civil society or international organisations’ which play a role in applying the law in practice.

 Comments